kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 New core types called `Workload` and `PodGroup` are introduced to tell the kube-scheduler that a group of pods should be scheduled together and to define policy options related to gang scheduling.
 Pods may have an object reference in their spec to the `PodGroup` they belong to.
 The `Workload` and `PodGroup` objects are intended to evolve[^2] via future KEPs to support additional kube-scheduler improvements, such as topology-aware scheduling.

-In 1.36, we redesigned the API in order to clearly decouple the Workload API from the runtime PodGroup API [^4].
+The API is structured to decouple template from runtime grouping:
-In the updated design:

 - `Workload` represents a static template defining the scheduling hierarchy and scheduling policy definition that specifies what workload behavior should be applied.